-Last week I was browsing the vitamin aisle at a local mass merchant when I witnessed something … disturbing.
+Last week at a local mass merchant while they were loading truckload merchandise, I was browsing the vitamin aisle, and I witnessed something … disturbing.

 Toward the end of the aisle, there was a large, free-standing cardboard display brandishing a big-name healthcare product.
 The display was brightly coloured, with large text on the side that I could easily read from where I stood.
 Between its size and its design, it stood out.